(1) The Returning Judge

 29 He told them this parable: “Look at the fig tree, and all the trees.
 30 When they are sprouting leaves already, you see and know for yourselves that summer is now near.
 31 So in like manner, when you see these things happening, you know that the kingdom of God is near.
 32 “Truly, I tell you, this generation will not pass away until all these things are fulfilled.
 33 Heaven and earth will pass away, but My words will not pass away.
 (Luke 21:29-33) (MEV)

-Neither will it be hundreds of years between the first signs and his return, but only one generation or less.
+Neither will it be hundreds of years between the first signs and his return, but only about one generation (give or take).
 This passage in Luke 21 tells us that there is no need to look for Christ’s return until after we see fearful cosmic events in this solar system, and we have indeed seen those fearful events when the comet S-L 9 hit Jupiter!
 But that was just the first sign.

 So this is further information that destroys the doctrine of Imminent Return of Christ which is the foundation of the pretribulation Rapture doctrine (see BK1).
 This doctrine says the Rapture could have happened at any time since Christ returned to heaven, but the Rapture cannot happen until after strange and unusual events start happening in our solar system.
 People are going to be concerned in the near future about the turmoil in the world, but that has happened throughout recorded history; such events by themselves are not signs of Christ’s return, only unusual or frightening events in this solar system.

-No riots or economic collapses point to the return of Christ; those things have always happened, except for the fact that they will be accompanied by earthquakes and other events that are the birth pains of the earth, along with signs in the sky.
+No riot or economic collapse points to the return of Christ; those things have always happened, except for the fact that they will be accompanied by earthquakes and other events that are the birth pains of the earth, along with signs in the sky.
 Paul said that the coming destruction will come like “birth pains” on a pregnant woman (1 Thess.
 5:3).
 Luke 21 continues:

 34 “Take heed to yourselves, lest your hearts become burdened by excessiveness and drunkenness and anxieties of life, and that Day comes on you unexpectedly.
 35 For as a snare it will come on all those who dwell on the face of the whole earth.
 36 Therefore watch always and pray that you may be counted worthy to escape all these things that will happen and to stand before the Son of Man.”
 (Luke 21:34-36) (MEV)